Recipe: Vegetarian Paella with Red Peppers & Chickpeas

 Vegetable Paella with Chickpeas

-short-grain brown rice (See Recipe Note)
+short-grain brown rice

 Hefty pinch saffron (about 8 strands)

-6 cups vegetable broth
+- 6 cups

-1 tablespoon olive oil
+- 1 tablespoon

 large yellow onion, diced

-1 red bell pepper, sliced
+medium red bell pepper, sliced

-1 yellow bell pepper, sliced
+medium yellow bell pepper, sliced

-3/4 cup crushed tomatoes, fresh or canned
+crushed tomatoes, fresh or canned

-2 tablespoons tomato paste
+- 2 tablespoons

-1/2 tablespoon hot paprika
+- 1/2 tablespoon

-1 cup green beans, trimmed and halved
+green beans, trimmed and halved

 artichoke hearts, sliced (fresh, frozen, or canned)